 Learn how to manage your Additional Breakpoints in the document below.
 In order to use the Additional Breakpoints feature, you may need to navigate to Elementor > Settings > Features and set it to Active.
 This feature will be active on new installs.

 To enter the Responsive Mode Editor, navigate to the lower corner of your editor panel and click the responsive mode icon.
 This will load the responsive modes.
 These will additionally load on any responsive controls in the editor.

 To open the breakpoint editor, you may click the gear icon located in the top corner of your screen.

 You can also open the breakpoint editor by opening Site Settings>Layout>Breakpoints.

 Adding Additional Breakpoints

 To add breakpoints, click the + icon in the active breakpoints control.
 A dropdown list will appear with the additional options.
-Add the needed breakpoints needed for your design here.
-You may also remove unnecessary breakpoints here by clicking the x icon by each additional breakpoint.

 Note: The default Mobile and Tablet modes cannot be removed.